-- 2. By May 1, 2024\, a completed WPCRLF loan application and all associated documents required by the WPCRLF regulations and the "Guidance For Water Pollution Control Revolving Loan Fund Projects Funded Beginning Federal FY 2023 (October 1, 2022 and After)" must be submitted to MDEQ.
-Prior to preparing these documents the loan recipient and/or consulting engineer should request and attend a pre-application conference.
-This deadline must be met to be able to qualify for the Previous Year Standby Category in the FY-25 IUP. - 3.
-By August 1, 2024, all approvable documents and responses to Department comments necessary for loan award must be submitted to the Department for review and approval.
-This deadline must be met to be able to qualify for the Previous Year Standby Category in the FY-25 IUP.
+- 2. By March 1, 2025, a completed WPCRLF loan application and all associated documents required by the WPCRLF regulations and the "Guidance For Water Pollution Control Revolving Loan Fund Projects Funded Beginning Federal FY 2025 (October 1, 2024 and After)" must be submitted to MDEQ.
+Prior to preparing these documents the loan recipient and/or consulting engineer should request and attend a pre-application conference. - 3.
+By August 1, 2025, all approvable documents and responses to Department comments necessary for loan award must be submitted to the Department for review and approval.
 Projects on the Planning List or projects on the current year list that had their funds released should also meet this deadline in order to allow for Department reviews/approvals necessary for loan award prior to the end of the fiscal year. - 4.
-By September 15, 2024 any "Green Project Reserve" funds or subsidy funds in excess of the statutory minimum, which have not been awarded to a project may be released and made available to any project that is ready for loan award on a first-come, first-served basis.
+By September 15, 2025 any "Green Project Reserve" funds or subsidy funds in excess of the statutory minimum, which have not been awarded to a project may be released and made available to any project that is ready for loan award on a first-come, first-served basis.

-\Note: Due to unavoidable delays in preparation of the IUP and adequate funds availability, projects for which this deadline was not met, but which may proceed to become ready for award before the end of the FY, have also been included on the FY-24 Priority List, provided that their inclusion did not adversely impact funding for any projects which met the deadline.
+Note: Due to unavoidable delays in preparation of the IUP and adequate funds availability, projects for which this deadline was not met, but which may proceed to become ready for award before the end of the FY, have also been included on the FY-25 Priority List, provided that their inclusion did not adversely impact funding for any projects which met the deadline.